CONTACT INFORMATION

 - Copy of constitution and by-laws

-- Certification, endorsement or resolution from appropriate authority
+- Certification, endorsement, or resolution from the appropriate authority:

-- If organization does not have a physical office, Barangay Certification of Residence of the President
+- If the organization does not have a physical office, Barangay Certification of Residence of the President

 - Resolution of endorsement coming from the Sangguniang Kabataan